 If you’re looking for something more peaceful than just a typical resort hotel, Bergman Mountain Hotel is your best choice.
 This family-run hotel is famous for the owner’s kind accommodating personal approach and stunning views.
 Thanks to its location on the hill over the city, it provides more intimate experience and at the same time offers all the facilities you might need: restaurant, gym, spa, and bar.
 And the modern stylish touch is just something really hard to come across in these parts.

-Well, my general experience with dining in Italy is that the food is (usually) phenomenal, the service slow and at the Swiss or Austrian borders also terrible décor.
-During our stay in Cervinia, we dined at the hotel restaurant (Grivola) which was alright, the food and the staff.
-Then we tried La Grotta pizzeria and restaurant, the food was good, local mostly and generous portions, but the service could be better.
+Well, my general experience with dining in Italy is that the food is (usually) phenomenal, the service is slow, and at the Swiss or Austrian borders also terrible décor.
+During our stay in Cervinia, we dined at the hotel restaurant (Grivola), which was alright, with the food and the staff.
+Then we tried La Grotta pizzeria and restaurant, the food was good, local mostly, and generous portions, but the service could be better.
 And finally, La Bricole Cervinia.
 It’s a bit further from the center, but worth it.
-The staff is super friendly, the food is great and for a good price and the service is quick!
+The staff is super friendly, the food is great and at a good price, and the service is quick!
 That is rare by itself in Italy.

 The nearest airport is in Turin, 120 km (75 mi) from Cervinia.
 However, it takes less than two hours by car.
 From Torino, you’ll follow the highway A5 (later E25) to Aosta.
 When you reach Châtillon, turn off and follow the route SR 46 della Valtournenche towards Breuil-Cervinia.
-I personally recommend staying in Aosta city, which represents a great base to one day trips to whole Aosta Valley including Cervinia.
-From Aosta, it’s hour drive to Mont Blanc and Matterhorn too!
+I personally recommend staying in Aosta city, which represents a great base to one day trips to the whole Aosta Valley, including Cervinia.
+From Aosta, it’s an hour drive to Mont Blanc and the Matterhorn too!

 See ya on some next adventure!